Frontity Docs

 Due to the Isomorphic nature of React apps in Frontity, the first load of any site will be rendered by the server using the React components in the project.
 Frontity allows you to optimize the SEO performance of your site and customize how your site is indexed by search engine crawlers.

-By default, Frontity will deliver to your browser a fully populated and well-formed HTML file generated from your React code.
+By default, Frontity will deliver to your browser a fully populated and well-formed .
 This reduces the time required for the first contentful paint and ensures a good SEO score.

-To take advantage of all the SEO benefits you already have in your WordPress (sitemaps, cache plugins, CORS headers, redirections, etc...) the Embedded Mode of Frontity is recommended
+To take advantage of all the SEO benefits you already have in your WordPress (sitemaps, cache plugins, CORS headers, redirections, etc...) the is recommended

-These diagrams can help you understand how Frontity, the WordPress + React stack and the proper performance strategies may improve the final performance and SEO of your project (besides having a great content creation, development and user experience) in both Decoupled and Embedded Mode
+can help you understand how Frontity, the WordPress + React stack and the proper performance strategies may improve the final performance and SEO of your project (besides having a great content creation, development and user experience) in both and Mode

 But that's not all.
 With Frontity you can also customize: